JamesWoolfenden/learn-packer/docs/extending.md

 # Third Party Extensions

-The comment provisioner is a third party extension for Packer, and is a bit of fun, so what's not to like!
-If your have the Golang Build environment already set-up.
+The comment provisioner is an example of a third party extension for Packer, and is a little bit of fun, so what's not to like!
+If you have the Golang Build environment already set-up that is.

-Clone their repository and build the executable.
+Clone the repository and build the executable.

 ```go
 git clone https://github.com/SwampDragons/packer-provisioner-comment